BradleyCulley/bradleyculley.github.io/_posts/2026-broken-08-02-the-hole-at-the-center-of-the-universe.md

 <p>
 So what's the solution to the hole at the center of the universe?
 My father used to say "the bible is a big book", meaning you can find a lot of different ideas in it.
-In particular, elsewhere in the bible it says that God is love --TODO: add citation.
+Elsewhere in the bible, in the Book of John, it says that "God is love". --TODO add citation (both places say it) https://www.biblegateway.com/passage/?search=1%20John%204%3A8&version=ESV, https://www.biblegateway.com/passage/?search=1%20John%204%3A16&version=NIV --TODO: add citation.
-I'd say in particular, love between people.
+In my interpretation, I'm thinking more specifically love between people.
 </p>

 <p>